 C: Carbs are plentiful.
 Fresh veggies and fruit are ideal (I toss those cute little clementines and bags of pre-washed grapes into my carry-on along with some pre-chopped carrots and celery).
 Dried fruit (mango is my fave) is easy as it doesn’t take up much space, and (like nuts and seeds) you only need a small handful for a serving.

 2. Pack snacks.
 Before I left home on this trip, I packed my snack for the plane: I sliced up an apple and put it in a little to-go container, and I mixed a scoop of protein powder with a scoop of almond butter for dipping, so right there in my container is my portable PFC-balanced airplane snack.
-Then, I can reuse the little container throughout the trip for mixing protein powder from my baggies with the nut butter that I squeeze out of the packets, and for any leftovers or snacvacation_marketks I might pick up along the way.
+Then, I can reuse the little container throughout the trip for mixing protein powder from my baggies with the nut butter that I squeeze out of the packets, and for any leftovers or snacks I might pick up along the way.

 3. Plan ahead.
 If you’re able to stay in a place with a kitchen, that’s a complete game changer.
 Or, a “Farmer’s Market” inside a shopping mall (!!!): just as exciting.
 When I can finagle this, I spend a few solid hours when I arrive on a grocery run and doing some meal prep with easy, quick things like hard boiled eggs, and I’ll bake or grill some meat and veggies.